 How Many Days to Spend in Antigua Guatemala

-2 important things to keep in mind:
+Two important things to keep in mind:

-• Spend 1-2 days at altitude before climbing Acatenango.
-This can be done either in Lake Atitlan or Antigua
+- Spend 1–2 days at altitude before climbing Acatenango.
+This can be done either in Lake Atitlán or Antigua.

 A good rule of thumb:

-2 nights — Enough time to complete the Acatenango hike, but little else
+2 nights — Enough time to complete the Acatenango hike, but little else.

-4 nights — A balanced stay with time to explore the city, hike Acatenango, and recover afterwards
+4 nights — A balanced stay with time to explore the city, hike Acatenango, and recover afterwards.

-5+ nights — Ideal if you’re arriving from sea level or want to experience Antigua at a slower pace
+5+ nights — Ideal if you’re arriving from sea level or want to experience Antigua at a slower pace.

 Antigua can absolutely be done quickly.